Mental Health Resource Hub

 James’ Place

-Offering free and immediate in-person therapy for men in suicidal crisis in a warm and welcoming environment.
-Help can be accessed via website referrals and can be made through professionals, concerned third parties or via self-referrals.
+Free and immediate in-person therapy for men in suicidal crisis.
+You can access help via website referrals, professionals, concerned third parties or self-referrals.

 Wellbeing football